-Please explain the rationale for selecting this group of customers and scope of engagement organisations and other third parties not commissioned by MTN and our own internal review and research processes including industry, peer and global developments, and our risk and audit management processes.
+Please explain the rationale for selecting this group of customers and scope of engagement

+We engage with customers through the review of our annual sustainability report, communications with media organisations, ESG and SRI investors and analysts, information from third party questionnaires and assessments of our publicly reported performance by university organisations and other third parties not commissioned by MTN and our own internal review and research processes including industry, peer and global developments, and our risk and audit management processes.
 We also encourage our customers in the retail, corporate and public services to become more aware of their environmental impact increases realisable savings.
 Some operations also engage with our customers on environmental management and what MTN is doing in this regard.

-Additionally, we engage with our enterprise customers, we engage with them on what their issues are a from a climate/environmental perspective in order to offer IoT solutions that can help them mitigate or reduce their environmental impact or potential losses, and use resources more efficiently as explained in previous sections on MTN's IoT product lines and opportunities.
+Additionally, we engage with our enterprise customers - we: engage with them on what their issues are a from a climate/environmental perspective in order to offer IoT solutions that can help them mitigate or reduce their environmental impact or potential losses, and use resources more efficiently as explained in previous sections on MTN's IoT product lines and opportunities.